 For our Prestressed Materials Business, the production staff for our rare earth coated prestressed products and plain surface prestressed products can be used interchangeably.
 However, we have a designated team for the production of our galvanised prestressed products since the production process of galvanised prestressed products is more complex and requires special training.
-As disclosed in the section headed "Future Plans and Use of Proceeds", we are planning to expand our galvanised prestressed products products not used and we expect to purchase one additional galvanisation machine for the "galvanisation" stage and one additional galvanised prestressed products.
+As disclosed in the section headed "Future Plans and [REDACTED]", we are planning to expand our galvanised prestressed products production line and we expect to purchase one additional galvanisation machine for the "galvanisation" stage and one additional galvanised prestressed wire stabilisation machine for the "stabilisation" stage for the production of galvanised prestressed products.